The Learnable Typewriter: A Generative Approach to Text Analysis: Experiments

-Qualitative results on Google1000 in both the supervised and the unsupervised settings are presented in~\Cref{fig:qualitative-google} and quantitative results are reported in~\Cref{tab:google}.
-In the supervised setting (\Cref{fig_google_supervised}), the sprites closely correspond to the characters (with the exception of very rare characters, such as the capital 'Z' character, as can be seen in supplementary material), the reconstruction is of very high quality and each character is reconstructed with the expected sprite.
-In the unsupervised setting (\Cref{fig:google_unsupervised}), the characters can be reconstructed using several sprites (e.g. 'r' and 'm' sprites used jointly to better reconstruct the 'm'), some rarer characters are not modeled, some sprites include parts of several characters, and several sprites can reconstruct the same character to account for appearance variation (e.g. two sprites for the very frequent 'e').
-Some sprites also do not correspond clearly to any character, and are typically not used by the network.
-These behaviors are expected because of the ambiguity of the reconstruction and the statistics of the character frequencies: without additional supervision, there is a clear benefit for the network to model well variations of common characters, and to approximate or discard rare ones.
+Examples of semantic segmentation and sprites in the supervised and unsupervised setting on Google1000 and Copiale are shown in~\Cref{fig:qualitative-google,fig:qualitative-copiale} respectively.

+In the unsupervised setting, several sprites (\Cref{fig:google_unsupervised,fig:copiale_unsupervised}) can be used to reconstruct a single character.
+For example, the 'n' and 'm' sprites are joined in order to better reconstruct 'm' in Google1000.
+To account for appearance variation, multiple sprites are learned to reconstruct the most frequent character, e.g. 'e' for Google and 'c' in Copiale.
+This effects are even stronger in the handwritten Copiale dataset, where generic sub-character strokes are learned and used together to better model characters' variations.
+In both datasets, a portion of the least used sprites are not well optimized, do not correspond to characters, and are not used by the network.
+These behaviors are expected in a completely unsupervised setting, because of the highly unbalanced statistics of the character frequencies and ambiguity of the reconstruction: without additional supervision, there is a clear benefit for the network to model well variations of common characters, and to approximate or discard rare ones.
+This is a core limitation of existing unsupervised image decomposition approaches, and a motivation for the introduction of our weakly supervised setting.